CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

     git checkout master
     git pull origin master

-* everybody else: you would have to re-download the `zip archive`_ and update your local Matlab files.
+* everybody else: you would have to re-download the `zip archive`_ and update your local ``.m`` files.
 (At the moment we do not provide automatic detection of code that is out of date.)

 External dependencies